anonaddy/anonaddy/README.md

 ## What is a standard alias?

 A standard alias is any alias that can be created on-the-fly.
 Automatic on-the-fly alias creation is only available for domains that are unique to you.
 For example, your unique username subdomain, any additional usernames or any custom domains.
-So if you signed up with the username "johndoe", any alias you create using @johndoe.anonaddy.com would be a standard alias (even if you've generated a UUID/Random Word one).
+So if you signed up with the username "johndoe", any alias you create using @johndoe.anonaddy.com would be a standard alias (even if you've generated a Random Character/Random Word one).

 ## Can I use my own domain?